faiyaz52/Inventory-Management-React_Redux-/README.md

-This is Real Time Apllication for inventory-management
+This is Real Time Apllication for inventory-management(React-Redux)

 Website link :https://inventory-management-81952.web.app